martin-dold/smartMug/README.md

 With regards to the question about liquid level sensing, the research identified:

 - In industry, the focus relies on measuring the liquid flow into or from a container whenever possible rather than measuring the level of the container itself.
-Examples are pipets in biology or dosing pumps as medical devices.
+Examples are pipette in biology or dosing pumps as medical devices.
 - If the liquid level shall be measured within the container, a floating gauge is typically used, e.g. like in car tanks.
 However, this solution does not fit to the SmartMug project because of hygienic reasons and general user acceptance as drinking the liquid in the SmartMug shall be possible and nobody expects a floating gauge in his or her drink.
 - An appropriate technology is used by the project **"Wireless Liquid Level Sensing for Restaurant Applications"** [4] that uses capacitive sensing.
-Additionally, two appilcation reports give detailed insight into this technology [2] [3].
+Additionally, two application reports give detailed insight into this technology [2] [3].
 - If the weight of the mug is known in advance, the liquid level can be measured by weighting the mug including the liquid.
 The SmartMug project finally used this technology.